 7. Prepare your home for baby

-You must already have a baby checklist to buy before baby’s arrival.
-Utilize this time to prepare & keep the home ready for baby including cleaning, baby-proofing, organizing, etc.
+You must already have a baby checklist to buy before the baby’s arrival.
+Utilize this time to prepare & keep the home ready for the baby including cleaning, baby-proofing, organizing, etc.

 8. Decide on the baby name shortlist